ethereum/EIPs/eip-draft_TCT_abbrev.md

   TODO: Remove this comment before submitting
 -->

 - We might have security issues on the theorem repository.
+Since we plan to put the theorems on IPFS, if the theorem repo is poisoned, then this could lead to security incident.

 ## Copyright